Inbox Insight Limited

 4.1 Inbox Insight shall provide the Services with the reasonable skill and care equivalent to that which may reasonably be expected of consultants providing services of a similar scope, type, nature and complexity to the Services.

-4.4 The Client shall be responsible to compensate Inbox Insight fully and effectually from and against and in respect of all costs, claims, liabilities and demands relating to or arising from any failure by the Client (i) to ensure that the Material for Publication is not Suitable for publication and also in respect of any loss, damage, expense or injury sustained by any Third Party howsoever caused where such loss, damage, expense or injury arises out of a claim that the Material for Publication by Inbox Insight on the Client’s behalf is not Suitable for publication or (ii) to comply with any of the Client’s obligations set out in Clause 5 below.
+4.4 The Client shall be responsible to compensate Inbox Insight fully and effectually from and against and in respect of all costs, claims, liabilities and demands relating to or arising from any failure by the Client (i) to ensure that the Material for Publication is Suitable and also in respect of any loss, damage, expense or injury sustained by any Third Party howsoever caused where such loss, damage, expense or injury arises out of a claim that the Material for Publication by Inbox Insight on the Client’s behalf is not Suitable or (ii) to comply with any of the Client’s obligations set out in Clause 5 below.

 5 CLIENT’S OBLIGATIONS